 Injuries of this severity are not only painful, but difficult and expensive to treat.
 Many injured parties are also required to take time off from work in order to rehabilitate.
 Fortunately, when injured parties can demonstrate that a crash was caused by someone else’s reckless or negligent conduct, they are eligible to collect compensation for medical bills, lost wages, and pain and suffering.

 Contact a Philadelphia Personal Injury Lawyer Today

-To speak with a dedicated Philadelphia personal injury attorney about your own case, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 or by initiating a live chat with a member of our legal team.
+To speak with a dedicated Philadelphia personal injury attorney about your own case, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-515-6892 or by initiating a live chat with a member of our legal team.
 We are ready to help you today.